A Life Protection Association of practitioners dedicated to continuing the legacy of their instructor;

 Taika Seiyu Oyata

-We continue down the path he led us on utilizing the principles, philosophies and other written resources in an effort to retain the knowledge he gave us as well as continue to push our understanding of his art.
+We continue down the path he led us on utilizing the principles, philosophies, scrolls and other recorded resources in an effort to retain the knowledge he gave us as well as continue to push our understanding of his art.
 In his final 10 years of teaching, during the genesis of our shihan dai with its current members, he taught us principles and philosophies so that we could continue to grow without him once he had passed away.
 This was much similar to the method his original instructors used with him as they were already in their 90's when he began to train with them.
 By using these tools, you are not limited in your growth.

 The main goal is to train in Taika's arts, without the interference of ego and politics.